 What Causes Red Tides?

 Every once in a while, the ocean turns the color of blood and scores of dead fish rise to the surface.
-The phenomenon might look like a biblical plague, but the culprit isn’t God’s wrath; it’s just algae.
+The phenomenon might look like a biblical plague, but the source is far more mundane.
+It's just algae.